25,000 National Guard troops deployed to Capitol as Biden inauguration looms

 CAPITOL POLICE WARNED BEFORE RIOT THAT 'CONGRESS ITSELF' COULD BE TARGETED

 Guard members have fanned out across the U.S. Capitol lawn, inside the building and in surrounding areas of D.C. for days.
-It's an unprecedented security force, deemed necessary in the wake of a deadly riot at the Capitol by a pro-Trump mob and continuing threats of domestic terrorism.
+It's an unprecedented security force, deemed necessary in the wake of a deadly riot at the Capitol and continuing threats of domestic terrorism.

 At least 7,000 National Guard troops from dozens of states are already on the ground in the nation's capital, with more expected to arrive in coming days at the request of the Secret Service, said Army Gen. Daniel Hokanson, chief of the National Guard Bureau.